 Ole Hansen, head of commodity strategy at Saxo Bank, said gold has room to move higher after a brief correction, saying the $3,000 an ounce target is back in play.

-"Gold remains supported by many factors.
+"Gold remains well supported.
 Technical charts signal strong demand despite selling pressure from centralized traders.
-In addition to diversification and safe-haven demand, gold is likely to continue to benefit from central bank buying as concerns over fiscal debt persist," said Ole Hansen.
+In addition to diversification and safe-haven demand, gold is likely to continue to benefit from central bank buying as concerns over financial debt persist," said Ole Hansen.

-Along with geopolitical uncertainty supporting gold's safe-haven appeal, Hansen said the precious metal is benefiting from the greenback's growing weakness as the dollar index tests key support at 106.
+Along with geopolitical uncertainty supporting gold's safe-haven appeal, Hansen said the precious metal is benefiting from growing weakness in the greenback as the USD index tests key support at 106 points.

 He also noted that slowing economic activity is raising expectations that the US Federal Reserve (Fed) will be forced to cut interest rates this year, even as inflation remains high.